YanJiaHuan/AI_Tutor/README.md

 ## ==一些函数==
 - run 'clear_file.py' to clear the file in the folder
 - run 'chat_paper.py' to get papers from arxiv according to filter content and keywords
-- run 'chat_paper.py' to get papers from arxiv according to filter content and keywords
 Notice: It will first download the papers to local folder, then create folder to keep all the .md files, which contains the response from chatgppt